 Under certain circumstances, for example if the server has limited resources, you might want to consider disabling the generation of previews.
 Note that if you do this all previews in all apps are disabled, including the Gallery app, and will display generic icons instead of thumbnails.

-Set the configuration option enable_previews in config.php to false:
+Set the configuration option enable_previews to false: